syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/Built-In-Customization.md

 ### TransitionType

-In the `TransitionType.SlideOnTop`, the progress view will render over the pullable content and it will be moved based on the pulling position, whenever the pulling action is performed.
+In the `TransitionType.SlideOnTop`, the progress view will render over the pullable content.
+It will be moved based on the pulling position whenever the pulling action is performed.

-In the `TransitionType.Push`, the progress view will push the pullable content down, simultaneously moving the progress view and the pullable content based on the pulling position, whenever the pulling action is performed.
+In the `TransitionType.Push`, the progress view will push the pullable content down.
+Simultaneously moving the progress view and the pullable content based on the pulling position whenever the pulling action is performed.

-Refer the below code example to switch to the `TransitionType.Push` mode of transition.
+Refer to the following code example to switch to the `TransitionType.Push` mode of transition:

 {% highlight c# %}